 Last month, I spent a weekend attending MetroCooking DC 2017!
 This was my fourth year and I’m so glad I had the opportunity again before our upcoming move.
 MetroCooking DC is a two day cooking and entertaining show held at the Walter E. Washington Convention Center in Washington, D.C.
 This huge foodie event is packed with celebrity and James Beard award winning chefs, cooking lessons, tastings from local restaurants, demonstrations, vendors, book signings, and so much more.
-Check out my previous posts covering MetroCooking DC here: 2014 (Part 1 and 2), 2015 (Part 1 and 2), and 2016 (Part 1 and 2).
+Check out my previous posts covering MetroCooking DC here: 2014, 2015, and 2016.

 James Beard Foundation Cooking Stage

 Erik Bruner-Yang was the first demo of the day on the James Beard Foundation Cooking Stage.
-He is the chef/owner of Maketto, Honeycomb, Paper Horse, and the new Brothers and Sisters in Washington, D.C. and the founder of Toki Underground.
+He is the chef/owner of Maketto, the new Brothers and Sisters in Washington, D.C. and the founder of Toki Underground.
 In 2016, he won the RAMMY Award for New Restaurant of the Year.
 For his demonstration, he made Strange Flavor Eggplant with Tofu Hummus.

 Guy Fieri was next on the line-up and prepared Grilled Cioppino with Fire-Roasted Tomato and Vegetable Puree along with a Pumpkin Pie Jacknog.
 Throughout the day, he also had a book signing, meet and greet, and holiday happy hour.